Mohmed3del/DevOps-project/Terraform/README.md

 An Amazon Elastic Kubernetes Service (EKS) cluster is provisioned using the Terraform EKS module.
 EKS provides managed Kubernetes clusters for deploying, managing, and scaling containerized applications using Kubernetes.

-This Terraform setup creates a robust and scalable infrastructure that supports the Demo-DevOps-project's requirements.
+This Terraform setup creates a robust and scalable infrastructure that supports the DevOps-project's requirements.
 Each component is carefully configured to ensure security, reliability, and ease of management.

 ## Diagrams